Relief Pitcher StatsClick a stat header to sort by column

 Closer: Committee

-(3/13) - Could we really see a team deploy a 5-man closer committee in 2025?
+(3/26) - Could we really see a team deploy a 5-man closer committee in 2025?
 If any team is primed to do so, it would be the Tigers, as manager A.J.
 Hinch deployed a different approach for late-inning reliever usage during the 2024 playoffs.
-Jason Foley, the team's save leader from last year, only pitched once out of seven postseason contests in 2024.
-Meanwhile, it was clear Hinch trusted the versatile Tyler Holton and Beau Brieske the most during the team's most high-leverage moments.
-Foley is likely to remain part of the saves picture in 2025, but his chances of leading the team in the category have decreased, especially with Detroit recently adding another capable late-inning arm in Tommy Kahnle.
-In addition, Will Vest is a dark horse favorite of the draft market for potential 2025 saves.
+Jason Foley, the team's save leader from last year, only pitched once out of seven postseason contests in 2024 and was recently optioned prior to Opening Day.
+Meanwhile, it was apparent that Hinch trusted the versatile Tyler Holton and Beau Brieske the most during the team's highest-leverage moments in last year's playoffs.
+Foley could eventually become part of the saves picture in 2025, but his chances of leading the team in the category have significantly decreased, especially with Detroit adding another capable late-inning arm in Tommy Kahnle.
+In addition, Will Vest is a dark horse favorite for potential 2025 saves.
 Monitoring early late-inning usage patterns for Detroit will be crucial in order to identify who has the best chance to lead the club in saves in 2025.

 Bullpen Usage Last 7 Days